FAOFreitas/exQTL/README.md

   `SNP`|Variant ID (such as dbSNP ID "rs...". *Note: Must be the same naming scheme as used in `eQTL.df` to ensure proper matching).* Data type: character
   `P`|p-value for the SNP from GWAS analysis.
 Data type: numeric `BETA`|beta for the SNP from GWAS analysis.
 Data type: numeric `PHE`|*OPTIONAL* Name of the phenotype for which the GWAS data refers, useful if your `GWAS.df` contains data for multiple phenotypes, i.e. PheWAS.
-If not provided, eQTpLot will assume the GWAS data is for a single phenotype, specified with the `trait` argument.
+If not provided, exQTL will assume the GWAS data is for a single phenotype, specified with the `trait` argument.
 Data type: character

 ```
 > data(GWAS.df.example)